-The Select Correspondence of Elizabeth and Anthony Bourne.
+Reading Mistress Elizabeth Bourne: Marriage, Separation, and Legal Controversies.
 This collection, co-edited with Cristina Alfar, consists of a series of letters and legal documents regarding the marriage of Elizabeth and Anthony Bourne; and includes letters by Elizabeth Bourne, Anthony Bourne and Sir John Conway, a family friend and adviser.
 In Mistress Bourne’s complaint to the Privy Council (1582), she requests a divorce from her husband.
-Under contract at Routledge.
+Forthcoming from Routledge, March 2021.

 Precarious Wife: Narratives of Marital Instability in Medieval and Early Modern Literature intervenes in the propagation of the binary of privilege and marginalization inherent in discussions of the institutional identity of wife.
 Drawing on Judith Butler’s work on vulnerability, this dissertation questions the normative trajectory of daughter, wife, widow for medieval and early modern women that excludes people with alternate narratives or identities.
 By attending to the vulnerability of wives and uncovering the permeability of conjugal relationships, this dissertation refutes the notion that “wife” was a stable and knowable category sufficient to define women by showing that it was partial, at best, and ideologically inscribed, at worst.